Tenth Nitish Kumar ministry

-The Tenth Nitish Kumar ministry is the Council of Ministers in Bihar Legislative Assembly headed by Chief Minister Nitish Kumar.
-He sworn in as the Chief Minister of Bihar on 20 November 2025 along with 26 Ministers.
+The Tenth Nitish Kumar ministry was the Council of Ministers in Bihar Legislative Assembly headed by Chief Minister Nitish Kumar.
+He was sworn in as the Chief Minister of Bihar on 20 November 2025 along with 26 Ministers.

+The portfolios were allotted on 21 November 2025, in which BJP held the largest share in the cabinet with 14 ministerial berths, JD(U) with 9, LJP (Ram Vilas) with 2 berths, HAM and RLM with 1 berth each.